 Though it's not a novel topic with the first AI piece dating back to 1973, digital drawings have now become advanced enough so that amateur artists can produce almost indistinguishable quality of work.
 With AI companies developing models, such as DALL-E, which uses machine learning to generate digital images from solely a written description, Conservatory of Fine Arts director and Art Club adviser Brian Wall said he has conflicting opinions about the future of art fused with AI.
-"You'd be pushing the boundaries though of [Advanced learn more if you just learn the proper grammar and conventions Placement Art]," Wall said.
-"Let's say if you decide to have an AI base your AP [Advanced Placement] portfolio, you would have to do a lot of contextual write-up to explain and justify how that Freshman Eugene Lee said he will continue to stick to pencil and paintbrush.
+"You'd be pushing the boundaries though of [Advanced Placement Art]," Wall said.
+"Let's say if you decide to have an AI base your AP [Advanced Placement] portfolio, you would have to do a lot of contextual write-up to explain and justify how that was your art."
+Freshman Eugene Lee said he will continue to stick to pencil and paintbrush.

-"I feel like AI art right now feels uncanny, like sometimes worksheets are done by hand because I want them to think and AI might make a background or face that is distorted," Lee said.
+"I feel like AI art right now feels uncanny, like sometimes AI might make a background or face that is distorted," Lee said.
 "But humans have much more control."
-However, as these AI art platforms become open to the public, Wall said he foresees AI artwork becoming a unit of the art cur- "I don't think there will be a whole class called AI Art - I ways to restrain these issues during future English Department hope not," he said.
-"But there will definitely come a time when an AP or an IB student is gonna say, I'm gonna make my art using AI, and I'll back it up with written rationale; I can see that Some students like senior Jeffery Keem have developed a Since he first learned about AI through online courses he took developing a program that utilizes AI to analyze societal trends, such as political ratings.
+However, as these AI art platforms become open to the public, Wall said he foresees AI artwork becoming a unit of the art curriculum taught in the classroom.
+"I don't think there will be a whole class called AI Art - I hope not," he said.
+"But there will definitely come a time when an AP or an IB student is gonna say, I'm gonna make my art using AI, and I'll back it up with written rationale; I can see that happening like very in the recent future."
+EXPLORING AI

+Some students like senior Jeffery Keem have developed a deep interest in the AI development field.
+Since he first learned about AI through online courses he took during the summer before his freshman year, Keem has been developing a program that utilizes AI to analyze societal trends, such as political ratings.
 He also aims to teach how to code AI to the members of his Data Science Club.
 "You have self-driving cars, which will take in a lot of data, like traffic science, which AI also identifies, so it's definitely improving the overall quality of life," Keem said.
 Bimb said she also anticipates learning more about the applications of AI through her internship with Amazon AHEAD x TKS.
 Despite the usefulness of AI, Bimb said she hopes the technology doesn't replace the human aspect of society.
 "My perspective on AI is that it's OK as long as it's helpful to humans, but it can't replace human connections." she said.